 Bill is licensed as a marriage and family therapist in Texas and is a clinical member of the American Association of Marriage and Family Therapists.
 He received his B.A. and M.A. degrees in Religion from Pepperdine University in Los Angeles, California.
 He also received his M.S. degree in Clinical Psychology from San Jose State University in San Jose, California.
 Bill’s private practice includes adolescents and adults of all ages served through individual, marital, and family therapy.

-Prior to his return to MHMR, Bill worked as a psychotherapist at Psychological Associates of Central Texas.
+Bill worked full-time for Central Counties MHMR from 1977-1988.
+From 1988-1993 he served as a psychotherapist for Psychological Associates of Central Texas.
+In 1993 Bill re-joined MHMR, working there until his retirement in May, 2015.
+He also served as adjunct faculty in the Department of Psychology at UMHB for many years, discontinuing that work in 2015.
 Additionally he serves as an adjunct faculty member in the Psychology Department at the University of Mary Hardin-Baylor.

-Bill specializes in marital and family therapy.
+Bill specializes in marital, individual and family therapy.
 In addition he has the expertise and experience to provide Christian counseling if requested.

 Meredith treats children, adolescents, adults, and couples with specializations in sexual disorders, sexual addictions, and attachment disorders,.
 Meredith also has experience in treating anxiety depressions, and adjustment disorders.